Fox News hires Donna Brazile as political contributor

-Brazile had been let go from a similar role at CNN in 2016 after it was revealed that she had shared material about topics that would be addressed at a Democratic forum with Hillary Clinton’s campaign.
+Brazile, a former Democratic National Committee chief, says it's important to talk with people you disagree with.

-At Fox, Brazile will not have anything to do with any debates or town halls — if they ever happen.
-That’s from a Fox News executive who spoke on condition of anonymity Monday because the person was not authorized to speak about contract details.
+NEW YORK (AP) — Former Democratic National Committee chief Donna Brazile, who was fired by CNN for tipping off the Hillary Clinton campaign about debate topics in 2016, has joined Fox News Channel as a political commentator.

-Brazile says she knows she’ll be criticized by progressive friends for signing with Fox, but that she believes it’s important to talk with people you disagree with.
+Brazile said Monday she knows fellow liberals will criticize her for joining Fox, but that it’s important for people not to retreat to “safe spaces” where they just talk to people who agree with them.

 Most Read Entertainment Stories